ModDota/moddota.github.io/_articles/scripting/making-a-rpg-like-looting-chest.md

 	end
 	local item_number = 0
 	if keys.gold == 1 then
-		item_number = math.random(1,(len + 1)) --here we determine the item number (soo here we chose the item), the +1 is to add the gold chance in ,you can change it to 2 or more if you want gold to have higger change of appear else
+		item_number = math.random(1,(len + 1)) --here we determine the item number (soo here we chose the item), the +1 is to add the gold chance in ,you can change it to 2 or more if you want gold to have higher chance of appearing else
 		item_number = math.random(1,len)
 	end
-	if item_number > len then --in case the player obtaine gold instead of item PlayerResource:ModifyGold(Player_ID, gold, true, 0 )
+	if item_number > len then --in case the player obtains gold instead of item PlayerResource:ModifyGold(Player_ID, gold, true, 0 )
 	else
-		local item_name = item_list[tostring(item_number)] -- i know it could be better , but i'm not realy used to kv local item_reward = CreateItem( item_name, caster, caster )
+		local item_name = item_list[tostring(item_number)] -- i know it could be better, but i'm not really used to kv local item_reward = CreateItem( item_name, caster, caster )
 		caster:AddItem(item_reward)
 		if keys.gold == 2 then